 Proposition 68 - Parks & Water Bond

-Proposition 68 – the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 – encourages partnerships with the California Conservation Corps and certified local conservation corps by giving preference to grant seekers using the corps to do the work.
+Proposition 68 – the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 – was approved by voters in November 2018.

 Partnering with the CCC